 Populism is contrasted with elitism.
 But populists are not against elites as such.
 Populists oppose elites for two main reasons: when they are not part of the people and when they exploit the people.
 Populists approve of elites that are organically part of the people and function as servants of the people as a whole.

 Populists recognize that people differ in terms of intelligence, virtue, and skills.
-Populists want to have the best-qualified people in important offices.
+Populists want to have the best qualified people in important offices.
 But they want to ensure that elites work for the common good of the polity, not for their own factional interests (or foreign interests).
 To ensure this, populists wish to empower the people to check the power of elites, as well as to create new elites that are organically connected to the people and who put the common good above their private interests.
-(For more on this, see my “Notes on Populism, Elitism, and Democracy.”)

 Aristotle’s Politics is the most influential theory of the mixed regime.
-(See my “Introduction to Aristotle’s Politics” here.)
 Aristotle observed that a society can be ruled by one man, a few men, or many men.
 But a society can never be ruled by all men, since every society inevitably includes people who are incapable of participating in government due to lack of ability, for instance the very young, the crazy, and the senile.

 Aristotle recognized that government by one man or few men is always government by the rich, regardless of whether wealth is used to purchase political power or whether political power is used to secure wealth.
 Thus popular government always empowers those who lack wealth.
 The extremely poor, however, tend to be alienated, servile, and greedy.
-The self-employed middle classes, however, have a stake in the future, long-time horizons, and sufficient leisure to participate in politics.
-Thus popular government tends to be stable when it empowers the middle classes and chaotic when it empowers the poorest elements.
+But self-employed, middle-class citizens have a stake in the future, long time-horizons, and sufficient leisure to participate in politics.
+Thus popular government tends to be stable when it empowers the middle class and chaotic when it empowers the poorest elements.

 One can generate modern populism quite easily from Aristotle’s premises.
 Aristotle’s idea of the common good is the basis of the idea of popular sovereignty, which means, first and foremost, that legitimate government must look out for the common good of the people.